1. The movement of molecules from a region of higher concentration to lower concentration is called ____________.

 Explanation: Dry seeds imbibe water due to hydrophilic colloids in seed coats, initiating germination.

-4. A solution with lower solute concentration compared to another is called:
+4. A solution with lower solute concentration compared to another is called ____________.

 A) Isotonic